 Oral Appliances

-Two oral devices are gaining popularity among people with OSA.
+Two oral appliances are gaining popularity among people with OSA.

 - Tongue-restraining device (TRD): A TRD is a plastic piece that uses suction to keep your tongue forward and away from your throat.
-More research is needed on this oral device, but it is an option for people who can’t use an MAD.
+More research is needed on this oral device, but it's an option for people who can’t use an MAD.

-There are snoring mouth guards available in stores, but these are not as comfortable or effective as MADs fitted by dentists.
+There are snoring mouth guards available in stores, but these aren't as comfortable or effective as MADs fitted by dentists.
 The mouth guards sold in stores may provide a false sense of security if they reduce your snoring, but don’t treat your sleep apnea.
-They may also adversely affect your jaw and the health of your teeth and gums,
+They may also adversely affect your jaw and the health of your teeth and gums.

 Surgery

-Although surgery can provide several benefits, such as improvements in snoring, daytime sleepiness, and quality of life, it typically does not completely eliminate OSA.
+Although surgery can provide several benefits, such as improvements in snoring, daytime sleepiness, and quality of life, it typically doesn't completely eliminate OSA.
 So, after surgery, you may continue to use CPAP or an oral appliance.

 Consider contacting your doctor or a sleep specialist if you have signs of sleep apnea, which may include: